The Ohio State value

 As a result of Ohio State's world-class faculty, global alumni network and leadership in many academic fields, students discover they continue to reap rewards from their Ohio State investment for many years after graduation.

 Ohio State makes every effort to make a world-class education both accessible and affordable.
 By taking an innovative approach to accessibility and affordability -- a pillar of Ohio State’s Time and Change strategic plan -- the university has created more pathways to college for more students, providing more opportunities critical for student success.

 Ohio State was recently ranked by the Chronicle of Higher Education as first in the nation among flagship universities for efforts to control in-state tuition costs over the last decade.

 Access to education

 Not everyone follows a traditional path through Ohio State.
 Some Ohio residents begin at our regional campuses.
 Other students transfer from other colleges.
 Military veterans -- most of whom immediately qualify for in-state tuition thanks to the GI Promise -- are welcome to begin or continue their academic careers here.
 And Ohio State is leading the way in online courses and degrees.
 The paths may be different for these students, but the result is the same -- the cherished Ohio State degree.

-In an era of rising costs and competition, Ohio State continues to be recognized for its efforts to keep a world-class education within reach.
+In an era of rising costs and competition, Ohio State continues to be recognized for its efforts to keep a world-class education within reach of Ohio residents.
 The Ohio State Tuition Guarantee keeps in-state tuition, mandatory fees, housing and dining rates flat for four years for each incoming class of new first-year undergraduates on all campuses.
-Providing certainty about the costs allows students and families to confidently plan for the future.
+Providing certainty about the costs allows Ohio students and families to confidently plan for the future.

 The President’s Affordability Grant provides up to $2,250 in need-based financial aid to more than 16,000 middle- and lower-income in-state undergraduate students on all campuses.